 Shangri-la is a vegan educational center in the Far North of the North Island.
 30 minutes south of the town of Kaitaia, the 454-acre property is surrounded by native forest reserve.
 There are large vegan organic vegetable gardens, many fruit trees, and pristine rivers to swim in and drink from.
 The land is under the stewardship of Gentle World, a vegan intentional community and educational organization.

-Shangri-La features an orchard of young fruit trees, some of which are just beginning to bear fruit: avocado, persimmon, pear, apple, fig, plum, sapote, cherimoya, mandarin and orange.
+Shangri-La is home to an orchard of young fruit trees: avocado, persimmon, pear, apple, fig, plum, sapote, cherimoya, mandarin and navel oranges.
 Nut trees—walnut, almond, and macadamia—have also been planted.
-From the vegetable garden they harvest corn, tomatoes, salad greens, root vegetables, squash, and more.
-This feeds the members of their community, with the surplus occasionally sold at the local health food store or farmer’s market.
+From the vegetable garden they harvest a variety of greens for salads and steams, as well as celery, cucumbers, corn, tomatoes, squash and zucchini, beans and peas, carrots and beets, onions, garlic, and more.
+This feeds the members of their community as well as guests and wwoofers, with the surplus occasionally sold at the local health food store or farmer’s market.
 Since the produce is primarily intended for their own consumption, they are not planning to become officially certified.

 Hay is used as a mulch, and vegetable compost is added to maintain fertility.
 Lupines are planted at the end of the season to fix nitrogen and are mowed down in the spring to become a green manure.
 Occasionally seaweed, rock dusts and wood ash are also added.

 Gentle World welcomes help in developing their projects in either location, whether through talents, skills, or resources.
 They accept WWOOFers (World Wide Opportunities on Organic Farms) through an application process found here.
 They are also open to visitors if contacted in advance.
 For more information about the work Gentle World is doing to promote veganism and veganic gardening throughout the world, visit gentleworld.org